MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/install-agent-on-nano-server.md

 1. Push updates from a management server.

     Updates are offered and installed automatically from Microsoft Update to an Operations Manager management server.
-With Operations Manager 2016, the management server updates will also carry the updated files for Nano agent.
+With Operations Manager 2016, the management server updates will also include the updated files for Nano agent.

     After the management server is upgraded, the Nano agents will be placed in a pending management state, as described in the [process manual agent installations](process-manual-agent-installations.md) topic.
 After approving updates, the agents will receive and apply the update.
 Alternatively, you can trigger repair from the Operations console on any Nano agent.
 This will cause the update to be pushed and installed on the Nano agent from the management server.